Frequently Asked Questions

 Tel: +353 (0)65 707 5949

-Trips are occasionally cancelled due to bad sea conditions.
-Should this happen, passengers are given the choice of rescheduling their trip.
+Trips can be cancelled due to very bad sea conditions.
+Should this happen, passengers are given the choice of rescheduling their trip or a full refund.